 Institutional members shall cooperate in the review of allegations and the conduct of inquiries and investigations.
-Institutional members, including respondents, have an obligation to provide evidence of misconduct allegations to the investigation officer assigned by the Dean of Research.
+Institutional members, including respondents, have an obligation to provide evidence of misconduct allegations to the investigation officer assigned by the Chair, University Research Council.